Complete Broadcast Text

 Prophecy Bootcamp is where we deal with the basics of prophecy and what will happen in the future according to the Bible.
 Our aim here is not to make predictions but to help you get prepared by understanding how things will unfold in the end times.

-Our topic for today is titled “The Period of the Tribulation (Part 1)” from John MacArthur’s book “The Second Coming of the Lord Jesus Christ.”
-MacArthur writes the following on this subject:
+Today we are at part 4 of our series titled “The Metaphors of Being Rewarded” from John MacArthur’s book “The Second Coming of the Lord Jesus Christ.”
+MacArthur writes the following on this subject.

 In closing, let’s consider what God wants you and I to do in light of His Second Coming.